Good Things Come To Those Who Move Their Frame!

 The appeal behind giving the course a try was for a number of reasons, firstly, health and fitness is a huge passion of mine.
 As is my love for helping others become happy and confident in themselves and their abilities.
 I’ve always had a desire to make it more than a hobby, and I’m hoping that by doing this course, I’ll be able to turn into something more.

-My boyfriend James is also a qualified PT and whilst he was revising I found myself wanting to get involved with it all.
+A lot of my friends are now qualified PT’s and whilst they were revising I found myself wanting to get involved with it all.
 I’ve always been fascinated by the human body so learning about muscle groups, heart rate zones and energy systems confirmed my clear enthusiasm for it.

 I’ve thought about doing a PT course, however I feel as though I want to gain a bit more of a knowledge base before doing so – and FTT provided the perfect opportunity for doing so.